 Fort Recovery Historic Building Plaques

 Scroll down for information on 39 historic buildings in Fort Recovery.
 The Historic Building Plaque project is a joint effort by Project Recovery and the Fort Recovery Historical Society.
-After having plaques on 3 buildings for a number of years, a total of 39 plaques were created and placed on historic buildings in 2025.
+After having plaques on three buildings for a number of years, a total of 39 plaques were created and placed on historic buildings in 2025.

 The QR codes on the plaques and "More Building History" documents were created by Cora Pearson, as part of her 2026 Girl Scout Gold Award "History In the Making”.